namehash/ens-normalize-python/README.md

 * Passes an [additional suite of further tests](/tools/updater/update-ens.js#L54) for compatibility with the official [Javascript reference implementation](https://github.com/adraffy/ens-normalize.js) and code testing coverage.
 * Based on [JavaScript implementation version 1.9.0](https://github.com/adraffy/ens-normalize.js/tree/4873fbe6393e970e186ab57860cc59cbbb1fa162).

+## Glossary

+* disallowed name - name that cannot be converted into a valid normalized form using ENS Name Normalization Standard
+* valid name - name that is normalized or normalizable by the standard
+* fixable errors - `DisallowedLabelError`s for which fields `disallowed`, `index`, `suggested`, and `disallowed_sequence_info` are not None

 ## Usage

 The package is available on [pypi](https://pypi.org/project/ens-normalize/)